Working together to make Mount streets more people-friendly.

 Report on public feedback - round one (965kb pdf)

 In a second round of community feedback, held from mid-to-end-November 2020, we asked the members of the public which changes they thought we should trial.
 You can view the design options that were open for feedback in this document.
-Currently we are analysing the data and developing a summary.
-Once a summary of the feedback is available, we will share it on this page.
+The full feedback report is available below.